shivanimalgaya10/CODSOFT/README.md

 # CODSOFT
-This is an Number Guessing game(mini project) & i developed this game in netbeans Ide.
+This is an  java based Number Guessing game(mini project) & i developed this game in netbeans Ide.